Meet the Team

 During her education, Jemma always had a a keen interest in physiotherapy techniques, so it was only natural that she undertook the animal physiotherapist qualification with The College of Animal Physiotherapy Ltd.

 Jemma has worked in practice to rehabilitate many dogs undergoing orthopaedic procedures, neurological conditions and various ailments through the methods of physiotherapy and veterinary nursing combined.
-Jemma has further since completer her Canine Hydrotherapy Level 3 certificate with Hawksmoor Hydrotherapy and is looking forward to acquiring some training and teaching qualifications in the near future.
+Jemma has further since completed her Canine Hydrotherapy Level 3 certificate with Hawksmoor Hydrotherapy.

-Outside of work, Jemma has worked with horses for over 15 years, competing her own ID X to Medium Level Dressage, judging numerous dressage competitions and now owning a Shire to continue her dressage future.
-She owns a particularly special Bull Lurcher and enjoys cani-cross and man-trailing events with her.
+Outside of work, Jemma has worked with horses for over 20 years, competing her ID X to Medium Level Dressage, judging numerous dressage competitions and now owning two Shire's to continue her dressage and showing future.
+She owns a particularly 'special' Bull Lurcher and enjoys cani-cross and man-trailing events with her.
+She has just completed her Cat C Lorry license to cart said Shire's to competitions.

 It has always been a dream of Jemma's to open a specific rehabilitation centre for canine's that uses a holistic approach to the patients needs to get the best treatment protocol in place to maximise results for these furry friends!